simondiep/quiplash-js/README.md

 - prevent duplicate prompts in same game
 - prevent join screen from joining if more than 8 players
 - indicate a max of 8 players on host screen (Redesign to show 8 slots)
+- announcer
+- Sound effects
+  - whip sound after submitting an answer or vote
+- background music (only on host)

 ### Not yet started

+- only download sounds on host and not players
 - Display single game scores compared to total scores
 - Mobile safari scrolls down too far when inputting an answer, making you unable to see the prompt
 - Tablet support for host (cards too wide)